 According to the article 29 of the GDPR, we only work with GDPR compliant processors and joint controllers.
 It may occur that we must release personally identifiable information (PII) to European government bodies where there is a mandatory legal requirement to do so.
 Personally identifiable information includes information which can be used to identify you.
 Examples of personally identifiable information are your name, email address, your address and phone number.

 It is easy and straightforward to unsubscribe from our emails any time you wish.
 We include detailed unsubscribe instructions at the bottom of each email.
 Alternatively, please complete the contact us form with a note and we will adhere to your request.
-In accordance with European law you have the right to see what data we have collected, and you have the right to request removal of this data, simply email Andrea Raeli, our senior consultant in charge of all privacy related matters: email@example.com
+In accordance with GDPR, you have the right to withdraw your consent at any time, to access to personal data, or the correction or deletion of personal data, and also have the right to restrict processing of the data in the cases set out in article 18 of the GDPR.
+Furthermore, in the case where processing is based on consent or a contract and carried out with automated tools, data subjects have the right to receive the personal data in a structured, commonly used and machine-readable format, and to transmit the data to another data controller without obstruction.
+In any case you have the right to lodge a complaint to the competent Supervisory Authority in the member state where they are resident or where they work, or the member state where the alleged breach took place.
+You can simply email Andrea Raeli, our senior consultant in charge of all privacy related matters: email@example.com